Dental drill: Cooling

-The friction produced by high-speeds creates significant heat within the burr.
-It is therefore critical for high-speed handpieces to have an effective water-cooling system.
-The standard is a cooling water of minimum 50 ml/min that is delivered through 3 to 5 spray hole jets.
+High-speed friction generates tremendous heat within the burr.
+High-speed handpieces must consequently have an excellent water-cooling system.
+The standard is 50 ml/min of cooling water provided through 3 to 5 spray hole jets.

 Illumination

 Many modern handpieces now have a light in close proximity to the burr.
 The light is directed at the cutting surface as to assist with intra-operative vision.

-Older handpieces used a system of halogen bulbs and fibre-optic rods, however, there are a number of disadvantages to this system: halogen bulbs deteriorate with time and are expensive to replace, and fibre-optic rods fracture easily if dropped and deteriorate during repeated autoclaving cycles.
+Older handpieces utilized a system of halogen lamps and fiber-optic rods, but this method has several drawbacks: halogen bulbs decay over time and are costly to repair, and fiber-optic rods fracture readily if dropped and disintegrate through repeated autoclaving cycles.

-More modern handpieces now use LED systems.
-Advantages of LEDs include a longer working life, more intense light and minimal heat production.
+LED technologies are now used in many sophisticated handpieces.
+LEDs have a longer operating life, produce more powerful light, and produce less heat.

-Speed-increasing handpiece
+Electric handpiece

-Electric motors cannot turn as fast as air turbines.
-To power a high-speed handpiece, gears are needed to increase the speed of an electric motor, often by a ratio of 1:5.

-For this reason, electric handpieces are also called speed-increasing handpieces, working at cutting speeds over 180,000 rpm.
+While air turbine-powered handpieces can reach extremely high speeds (between 250,000 and 420,000 rpm) with low torque, electric handpieces typically operate at lower speeds (20 to 200,000 rpm) with higher torque.
+Some electric handpieces, called speed-increasing handpieces, utilize gear ratios to boost their rotational speed.